DavidPeel/GlareOmeter/README.md

 # GlareOmeter
 Windows software to automatically assess glare in aerial survey photos

-This is experimental code for testing and evaluation.
+This is *experimental* code for testing and evaluation.
 No guarantees of the quality or accuracy of the results.

 The code relies heavily on the openCV C++ library http://opencv.org/

 The application has no GUI and is a console application.
+To run click on *GlareOmeter_1_01.exe*.
 To setup and control edit the file Config.txt

 ```
 #Sampling (eg 2 means analyse every second image)